-Pity Martinez leads Atlanta past Minnesota for US Open Cup
+Make it 3: Atlanta wins another title, capturing US Open Cup

+ATLANTA (AP) — They climbed atop podium in the center of the field, hoisted a trophy above their heads, and began bouncing up and down with feverish passion.

+For Atlanta United, celebrating never gets old — though it is becoming routine.

+Atlanta claimed its third title in less than nine months, holding off Minnesota United 2-1 in the final of the U.S. Open Cup on Tuesday night.

+“It’s a good feeling,” goalkeeper Brad Guzan said.
+“Before the game, we talked again about being a winning club, winning trophies, being a big club.
+That’s what it’s about.”

-ATLANTA (AP) — Pity Martinez scored a goal and set up an own-goal by Minnesota with a nifty pass, leading short-handed Atlanta United to another trophy with a 2-1 victory in the final of the U.S. Open Cup on Tuesday night.
+Atlanta United jumped out to a 2-0 lead just 16 minutes into the game as Pity Martinez scored a goal and set up an own-goal by Minnesota with a nifty pass.

+In the end, the home team barely managed to hang on.
+Minnesota United scored in the opening minutes of the second half and really turned up the pressure when Leandro Gonzalez Pirez was sent off with a red card, forcing Atlanta to finish the game with 10 players.

-Atlanta finished the game with 10 players after Leandro Gonzalez Pirez received a red card, holding off Minnesota United’s relentless pressure in the closing minutes.
-Michael Boxall had a chance to tie it but sent the ball over the crossbar with a shot from right in front.
+With the clock winding down, Michael Boxall had a chance to tie it but sent the ball over the crossbar with a shot from right in front.
+He collapsed to the turf, holding his hands over his face in disbelief.

-In a matchup of teams that entered Major League Soccer together as expansion franchises in 2017, Atlanta United celebrated its third title in less than a year.
-They won the MLS Cup last December, and then added the Campeones Cup with a victory over Mexican champion Club América two weeks ago.
+In a matchup of teams that entered Major League Soccer together as expansion franchises in 2017, Atlanta United added to its trophy haul.
+They captured the MLS Cup last December, and then added the Campeones Cup with a victory over Mexican champion Club América two weeks ago.

+“For sure, it’s a habit,” Guzan said.
+“Being there before, using our savviness, using our know-how of being in this situation, and ultimately finding a way to get the job done.
+We did that.”

-Now, Atlanta has its first title in the 105-year-old U.S. national competition, a victory that gives United a return trip to the CONCACAF Champions League in 2020.
+Now, Atlanta has its first title in the 105-year-old U.S. national competition, a victory that ensures a return trip to the CONCACAF Champions League in 2020.
+United was eliminated this year by eventual champion Monterrey in the quarterfinals.

+“We got experience this year,” coach Frank de Boer said.
+“Hopefully we’ll do better next year.”

 Atlanta United becomes the first MLS team to qualify for the continental competition and joins five other teams that already claimed spots: América, UANL, Cruz Azul and León from Mexico’s Liga MX, as well as Jamaican squad Portmore United.
 Ten spots are still to be determined, including four more teams from MLS.